pacs-course/pacs-examples/README.md

 Makefiles remain simple and practical.

 Migrating the repository to CMake is possible, but it is not currently planned.
-However, there is an experimental branch, called `cmake` that contains an
+However, there is an experimental branch, called `cmake` that contains a previous version of these examples, ported to cmake.
+Have a try if you wish.

 ## Disclaimer